tauri-apps/tauri-docs/docs/en/usage/recipes/bundler/sidecar.md

 This way, you may [execute commands with Rust](https://doc.rust-lang.org/std/process/struct.Command.html) in your Tauri application.

 <Alert title="Note">
-Tauri provides some utilitarian functions to handle standard cases (like loading platform specific binaries), such as:
+Tauri provides some functions to handle standard cases (like loading platform specific binaries), such as:

 - `tauri::api::command::binary_command`, which will append the current environment triplet to the input (useful for cross-environments).
 If you're creating your own binary, you'll _have to_ provide a binary **for each platform you're targeting** by specifying the target triplets, e.g. "binaryname-x86_64-apple-darwin".